menandmice/micetro_docs/guides/implementation/external_auth.rst

 **Okta Authorization Server**

 An Okta config with server_id set to default means that the Default Custom Authorization Server provided by Okta is used.
-Otherwise, the value should be the name of the Custom Authorization server that has been setup at Okta or be skipped (or empty) if the Org Authorization Server should be used.
+Otherwise, the value should be the name of the Custom Authorization server that has been set up at Okta or be skipped (or empty) if the Org Authorization Server should be used.

 **Group authorization**